Office hours: Tuesday, 12:00 pm - 14:00 pm

 8

-Data analysis for business (foundation course in Italian)
+Data analysis for business (basic course in Italian)

-The course provides basic skills for data analysis and interpretation, allowing students to acquire the most relevant analysis methods and techniques to support business management, market analysis and economic performances.
+The course provides basic skills for data analysis and interpretation, enabling students to acquire the most relevant analysis methods and techniques to support business management, market analysis and economic performances.

 Data driven decision making (advanced course in English)